OWASP/wstg/document/4-Web_Application_Security_Testing/02-Configuration_and_Deployment_Management_Testing/03-Test_File_Extensions_Handling_for_Sensitive_Information.md

 The list given above details only a few examples, since file extensions are too many to be comprehensively treated here.
 Refer to [FILExt](https://filext.com/) for a more thorough database of extensions.

-To identify files having a given extensions a mix of techniques can be employed.
-These techniques can include Vulnerability Scanners, spidering and mirroring tools, manually inspecting the application (this overcomes limitations in automatic spidering), querying search engines (see [Testing: Spidering and googling](../01-Information_Gathering/01-Conduct_Search_Engine_Discovery_Reconnaissance_for_Information_Leakage.md)).
+To identify files with a given extension, a mix of techniques can be employed.
+These techniques can include using vulnerability scanners, spidering and mirroring tools, and querying search engines (see [Testing: Spidering and googling](../01-Information_Gathering/01-Conduct_Search_Engine_Discovery_Reconnaissance_for_Information_Leakage.md)).
+Manual inspection of the application can also be beneficial, as it overcomes limitations in automatic spidering.
 See also [Testing for Old, Backup and Unreferenced Files](04-Review_Old_Backup_and_Unreferenced_Files_for_Sensitive_Information.md) which deals with the security issues related to "forgotten" files.

 ### File Upload

 Windows 8.3 legacy file handling can sometimes be used to defeat file upload filters.

-Usage Examples:
+Usage examples:

 1. `file.phtml` gets processed as PHP code.
 2. `FILE~1.PHT` is served, but not processed by the PHP ISAPI handler.